sporto/elm-tutorial/README.md

 __A tutorial on developing single page web applications with [Elm](http://elm-lang.org/).__

-This is a guide for learning to develop single page applications (SPAs) in Elm.
-This guide covers:
+This is a tutorial for learning to develop single page applications (SPAs) in Elm.
+This tutorial covers:

 - Some Elm foundations
 - Understanding signals in Elm